sandlex/runcalcbot/README.md

 * write down your pace values as a pace block: _Easy=5:00,Tempo10k=3:35,Tempo5k=3:25,Rest=10:00_
 * write down your training schema: _15:00Easy + 3Tempo10k + 1.5Easy + 5 * (0.4Tempo5k + 00:30Rest) + 1:30:00Easy_
 * combine _pace block_ with _training schema_ using _;_ and send it as a message to the bot: _Easy=5:00,Tempo10k=3:35,Tempo5k=3:25,Rest=10:00;15:00Easy + 3Tempo10k + 1.5Easy + 5 * (0.4Tempo5k + 00:30Rest) + 1:30:00Easy_
+* bot replies you with estimated distance and duration of your workout

 ### Rules
 * pace name can be a single word and can't start with a number